av/dtg/README.md

 + dtg - tool for data generation
 + template - javascript object containing fields with generation operators
 + generation operator - string strating with '$'
++ plugin - code, existing in a sibling folder of dtg installation, which exports `install` function

 ## Installation